vigneshananth/Groovenet-Qt4/README.md

-Groovenet-Qt4
+Groovenet-Qt4: Not built completely yet.
 =============

-Individual fileiks compile stable with Qt4, couple of links fail.
+Individual filelinks compile stable with Qt4, final bin/groovenet.o not built because of fails in linking.